solyarisoftware/SMS-Echo-Server/README.md

 To receive SMSs skebby propose to companies the purchase of:

-- *DEDICATED NUMBER* where receive SMSs from end users
+- *DEDICATED NUMBER*

-or in alternative the purchase of:
+where receive SMSs from end users, or in alternative the purchase of:

 - *SHARED NUMBER + KEYWORD*